wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Many of you have.
 I have, too.

-Recently, I bought the paper book Hong Lou Meng for my son, and I enjoy reading it, too.
+Recently, I bought the paper version of Hong Lou Meng for my son.
+It is a classic novel, and I enjoy reading it, too.
 And I can lend the book to others, too, if they also like it.
-I can lend it to as many people as I like and no one can forbid this because we all have the right to read.
+I can lend it to as many people as I like, and no one can forbid this because we all have the right to read.

 However, if I had ever had an e-reader, and bought the e-version of Hong Lou Meng, most likely, I would not be able to lend it to others - this is not allowed.
 If I had ever